milopms/itasecoin/INSTALL.md

 ================

-See doc/build-*.md for instructions on building the various elements of the Itasecoin Core reference implementation of Itasecoin.
+See doc/build-*.md for instructions on building the various elements of the Itasecore reference implementation of Itasecoin.